Russian drivers banned from competing in UK

 A statement from Motorsport UK stated:

-- No Russian/Belarusian licensed teams are approved to enter motorsport competitions in the UK
+- No Russian/Belarusian-licensed teams are approved to enter motorsport competitions in the UK

-- No Russian/Belarusian licensed competitors and officials are approved to participate in UK motorsport events
+- No Russian/Belarusian-licensed competitors and officials are approved to participate in UK motorsport events

-- No Russian/Belarusian national symbols, colours, flags (on uniform, equipment and car) to be displayed at Motorsport UK permitted events
+- No Russian/Belarusian national symbols, colours, flags (on uniform, equipment and car) to be displayed at Motorsport UK-permitted events

 It added that the sanctions had been taken in consultation with the UK Government.